-Community members, students, faculty, staff, administrators and guests are encouraged to report all crimes and campus violations to the University Of Pikeville Department Of Public Safety in a timely manner.
+Community members, students, faculty, staff, administrators and guests are encouraged to report all crimes and campus violations to the University of Pikeville Department Of Public Safety in a timely manner.
 Incidents, suspicious circumstances, and other related information can be reported to an officer on patrol or by calling 606-218-5940.
-The Office of Public Safety continually promotes the reporting of incidents in programs such as freshman orientation, and Resident Assistant crime prevention presentations and whenever the opportunity arises.
+The Office of Public Safety continually promotes the reporting of incidents in programs such as: freshman orientation, Resident Assistant crime prevention training, and whenever the opportunity arises.

 It is the policy of the Department of Public Safety to respond to all requests for services, to write a security report, and to conduct follow-up investigations.
 The Director coordinates investigations with the local police, when necessary.
-Victims of crimes against persons, such as robbery or sexual misconduct, are encouraged to seek confidential counseling services from the Appalachian Community Care LLC at 606-253-3045 or 606-432-5660.
+Victims of crimes against persons, such as robbery or sexual misconduct, are encouraged to seek confidential counseling services from the on-campus counseling center.

 The Director of Public Safety is the University's agent for the purpose of making timely warnings and the collection of statistical data concerning criminal offenses to be included in this annual report.
-Public Safety also issues periodic electronic bulletins of suspicious or criminal activity occurring on and around the campus through BEAR ALERTs and email with suggestions of ways to avoid the occurrence of similar incidents.
-Alerts are transmitted over the University BEAR ALERT emergency notification system.
+Public Safety also issues periodic electronic bulletins of suspicious or criminal activity occurring on and around the campus through BEAR ALERT and email with suggestions of ways to avoid the occurrence of similar incidents.
 All members of the University of Pikeville community are urged to read these notices carefully, and to be guided by the information presented.
 Anyone with information warranting a timely warning should report the circumstances to a Public Safety Officer, by phone 606-218-5940 or in person to the Director in Condit Hall.